tiepdotme/jpmacmanus.me/_posts/2019-10-11-finitepres.md

 ## 2. Redundant Relators

 We shall consider a result presented by B. H. Neumann, in his 1937 paper *Some remarks on infinite groups* [2].
+This result about finitely presentable groups will be used in Section 3 to argue that our construction cannot be finitely presentable, by contradiction.

 **Theorem 2.1.** Let *G* be a group defined by the finite presentation
 $$